Home » Advocacy Awards » Muscular Dystrophy Association

 The PAUL G. ROGERS DISTINGUISHED ORGANIZATION ADVOCACY AWARD salutes the former Congressman and Research!America board chair, who knew the power of the patient and patient groups.
 This award honors a public or private organization or institution that is a strong advocate for medical, public health, or other health-related research at the national, state, or local level.

-Muscular Dystrophy Association (MDA) is the #1 voluntary health organization in the United States for people living with muscular dystrophy, ALS, and related neuromuscular diseases.
-For over 70 years, MDA has led the way in accelerating research, advancing care, and advocating for the support of our families.
+Muscular Dystrophy Association (MDA) is the #1 voluntary health organization in the United States for people living with muscular dystrophy, ALS, and over 300 other neuromuscular conditions.
+For 75 years, MDA has led the way in accelerating research, advancing care, and advocating support and inclusion of families living with neuromuscular disease.
 MDA’s mission is to empower the people we serve to live longer, more independent lives.

 Home